Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 5. Denner Vineyards

 Denner Vineyards is located in a gorgeous setting with an outdoor tasting area nestled between the rolling hills of the vineyard.
-Sitting on a cozy chair, I found it incredibly peaceful and the perfect ambiance for sipping great wine!

 In the late 1990s, Ron Denner chose 130-acres of land where Denner now sits as the ideal location to grow numerous grape varieties.
-The elevation and soil in this particular spot allow for diversity in what grapes can grow here.

 Sitting on the outdoor patio looking out over the tables and gorgeous vineyard beyond at Denner Vineyards.